citp/privacy-policy-historical/t/tv/tva/tva.gov.md

 [TVA Kids](http://www.tvakids.com/) provides educational materials and games to children and teachers.

 [TVA Economic Development](http://www.tvaed.com/) provides information about TVA’s development programs.
 [The Valley Works](http://thevalleyworks.org/) is TVA Economic Development’s blog.

+[TVA Fuel Solutions](http://www.tvafuelsolutions.com/) is a site to learn more about electricity as a transportation fuel.

 [TVA Sites](http://www.tvasites.com/home.aspx) allows interested parties to search available buildings and sites in the TVA region for the best match for their needs.

 [EnergyRight](http://www.energyright.com/) provides information about energy efficiency and renewable energy to individuals, businesses, and industries.

-[TVA’s EnergyRight Solutions Advertising e-Notebook](http://www.tvaadnotebook.com/2/index.php) allows distributors to view, choose, and order marketing materials.
+[TVA’s EnergyRight Solutions Advertising e-Notebook](https://energyright.com/Ad-Notebook) allows distributors to view, choose, and order marketing materials.

 [TVA Supplier Connections](https://supplier.tva.gov/) allows individuals and companies interested in providing services or products to TVA to register with TVA.
 It also provides information prospective or current TVA vendors.

 [TVA Online Connection](https://connections.tva.com/) is a service for TVA power customers; Valley municipal cooperatives, and public power associations; and trade and business groups that work directly with TVA business units.
-The site provides a personalized, single entry point to online applications, news and events, production information, and the TVA eMarketplace.
+The site provides a personalized, single entry point to online applications, news and events, production information and the TVA eMarketplace.

-TVA also maintains official accounts on several social media outlets.
+TVA also maintains official accounts on several [social media](http://www.tva.com/abouttva/privacy.htm#social) outlets.

 ## Automatic Collection of Information

 When you visit our Web site, we automatically collect some general, anonymous information about your visit to help us improve navigation on our site or investigate disruption of service attacks.
 This information includes: the date and time of your visit; an Internet Protocol (IP) address; the browser software and operating system used for your visit; and the content of any sent or received cookie(s).
-This information is technical in nature, is not used to identify who you are, and is collected in the aggregate for statistical purposes.
+This information is technical in nature, is not used to identify who you are and is collected in the aggregate for statistical purposes.

 ## Personal Information That You Voluntarily Provide

-You are not required to provide any personal information to us to access information on tva.gov, tvakids.gov, TVAed, EnergyRight, EnergyRight Advertising e-Notebook, or TVAsites.
+You are not required to provide any personal information to us to access information on tva.gov, tvakids.gov, tvasites.com, EnergyRight, EnergyRight Advertising e-Notebook or TVAsites.
 If you choose to provide us with personal information, such as by sending a message to an e-mail address on this website, ordering marketing materials, submitting a blog post to The Valley Works, or by filling out a form and submitting it through our website, we will use that information to respond to your message or to fulfill the stated purpose of the communication.

 TVA business partners who use TVA Supplier Connections or TVA Online Connection must create accounts in order to make use of those resources.
-The information collected in order to create the account will be used to manage the account, confirm the user’s identity, and to provide related services.
+The information collected in order to create the account will be used to manage the account, confirm the user’s identity and to provide related services.

 ## How the Information is Used